 A detailed revision history is available here.

-Older packaged versions of the KIM API source are available here
+Older packaged versions of the KIM API source are available here.

 Members of the OpenKIM development team actively monitor this forum and will do their best to respond to questions in a timely fashion.
-This forum is also used to announce minor new releases and bug fixes.